activivan/mtskinapi/README.md

 #### Installing requirements

 After downloading Minetest SkinAPI, let's install the required python modules.
 Navigate into the `mtskinapi` folder you just downloaded into your world folder.
-Then type into the command prompt:
+Then type into the command prompt (you should have `python3` installed):

 ```shell
 pip3 install -r requirements.txt